Sergsxm/UIBundle/README.md

     ->addColumn('number', 'SELECT COUNT(m.id) FROM TestBundle:TestEntity m WHERE m.fooFile = item.id', array('description' => 'Use count'))
 ```

 Also, it has the ability to perform join statments.
-To do this, as variable $name write a select part and add 'join' parameter to the $configuration array:
+To do this, as variable $name write a select part and add 'join' parameter:

 ```
-    ->addColumn('image', 'file.contentFile', array('description' => 'Image', 'join' => 'JOIN item.fooFile file'))
+    ->addColumn('image', 'file.contentFile JOIN item.fooFile file', array('description' => 'Image'))
 ```

 ## 4. Tree and order forms usage